 Millennials are almost defined by the fact that they usually rent their homes rather than owning them.
 The British housing market is making it harder and harder for younger people to get on the property ladder compared to decades before — one in three millennials will never own a home.

 But when things go wrong, who is responsible for fixing the issues?
 There is an inherent battle between landlord and tenant responsibility, with many tenants unsure of their rights and incentivised not to complain from fear of eviction.
 On the other hand, landlords don’t always have a legal obligation to fix a problem.
-So, here, we’ll take a look at a number of common issues to help you understand who is responsible for fixing it: tenants or landlords?
+Appliances such as refrigerators are usually the tenants responsibility and so you are best to source a company in your area, searching for example, Refrigerator Repair Sacramento.
+We’ll take a look at a number of common issues to help you understand who is responsible for fixing it: tenants or landlords?

 Who Should Fix the Damp?

 Damp is one of the more common issues that plague the rental sector.
 Often people are unsure if they’re liable due to the exact cause — damp is a by-product of activity by the tenant in the property where steam is produced.
 So if the property isn’t sufficiently ventilated or heated throughout, this is the tenant’s responsibility for not ‘acting in a tenant like manner’.

 The Homes (Fitness for Human Habitation) Act 2018 provides power for tenants to request action from landlords if damp areas are caused by a repair or design problem that affects your health and safety.
 If a tenant reports damp to their landlord and they don’t attend the issue in reasonable time, tenants have rights to take action and contact their local council’s Environmental Health department, who can enforce action.